ccabanero/ios-arkit-landscapeviz/README.md

 ![screen](screenshots/10.png)

-* On the bottom left, coose the aerial image.
+* On the bottom left, choose the aerial image.

 ![screen](screenshots/11.png)